-- technically robust, accurate and reproducible, and able to deal with and inform about possible failures, inaccuracies and errors, proportionate to the assessed risk they pose - socially robust, in that they duly consider the context and environment in which they operate - reliable and function as intended, minimizing unintentional and unexpected harm, preventing unacceptable harm and safeguarding the physical and mental integrity of humans - able to provide a suitable explanation of their decision-making processes, whenever they can have a significant impact on people's lives. - Open science practices: Describe how appropriate open science practices are implemented as an integral part of the proposed methodology.
-Show how the choice of practices and their implementation is adapted to the nature of your work in a way that will increase the chances of the project delivering on its objectives [e.g. up to 1/2 page, including research data management].
-If you believe that none of these practices are appropriate for your project, please provide a justification here. - Open science is an approach based on open cooperative work and systematic sharing of knowledge and tools as early and widely as possible in the process.
-Open science practices include early and open sharing of research (for example through preregistration, registered reports, pre-prints, or crowd-sourcing); research output management; measures to ensure reproducibility of research outputs; providing open access to research outputs (such as publications, data, software, models, algorithms, and workflows); participation in open peer-review; and involving all relevant knowledge actors including citizens, civil society and end users in the co-creation of R&I agendas and contents (such as citizen science). - A Please note that this does not refer to outreach actions that may be planned as part of the communication, dissemination and exploitation activities.
-These aspects should instead be described below under 'Impact'. - Research data management and management of other research outputs: Applicants generating/collecting data and/or other research outputs (except for publications) during the project must explain how the data will be managed in line with the FAIR principles (Findable, Accessible, Interoperable, Reusable). - For guidance on open science practices and research data management, please refer to the relevant section of the HE Programme Guide on the Funding & Tenders Portal. - ⚠ Please also see the "how to evaluate open science in Horizon Europe proposals" video on the Funding & Tenders portal.
+Open science is an approach based on open cooperative work and systematic sharing of knowledge and tools as early and widely as possible in the process.
+Open science practices include early and open sharing of research (for example through preregistration, registered reports, pre-prints, or crowd-sourcing); research output management; measures to ensure reproducibility of research outputs; providing open access to research outputs (such as publications, data, software, models, algorithms, and workflows); participation in open peer-review; and involving all relevant knowledge actors including citizens, civil society and end users in the co-creation of R&I agendas and contents (such as citizen science).

+- ⚠ Please note that this does not refer to outreach actions that may be planned as part of the communication, dissemination and exploitation activities.
+These aspects should instead be described below under 'Impact'. - Proposals selected for funding under Horizon Europe will need to develop a detailed data management plan (DMP) for making their data/research outputs findable, accessible, interoperable and reusable (FAIR) as a deliverable by month 6 and revised towards the end of a project's lifetime.
+The DMP should describe how research outputs (especially research data) generated and/or collected during the project will be managed so as to ensure that they are findable, accessible, interoperable and reusable. - ▲ For guidance on open science practices and research data management, please refer to the relevant section of the HE Programme Guide on the Funding & Tenders Portal.